 Ali Forney Center

-AFC is known for its drop-in center that provides a safe space for LGBTQIA+ youth giving them the opportunity to access food, medical care, mental health services, and much more.
-AFC also provide emergency and supportive housing throughout Manhattan and Brooklyn.
+AFC is known for its drop-in center that provides a safe space for LGBTQIA+ youth, giving them the opportunity to access food, medical care, mental health services, and much more.
+AFC also provides emergency and supportive housing throughout Manhattan and Brooklyn.
 To get more information call (212) -206-0574.